Third-party MDM coexistence with Configuration Manager

 When you concurrently manage Windows 10 or later devices with both Configuration Manager and Microsoft Intune, this functionality is called co-management.
 When you manage devices with Configuration Manager and enroll to a third-party MDM service, this functionality is called coexistence.
 Having two management authorities for a single device can be challenging if not properly orchestrated between the two.
 With co-management, Configuration Manager and Intune balance the workloads to make sure there are no conflicts.
 This interaction doesn't exist with third-party services, so there are limitations with the management capabilities of coexistence.

-The Configuration Manager client can coexist with a third-party MDM service on a device running Windows 10 version 1709 or later, and that's joined to Azure Active Directory.
+The Configuration Manager client can coexist with a third-party MDM service on a device running Windows 10 version 1709 or later, and that's joined to Microsoft Entra ID.
 The device can be either of the following types:

-Hybrid domain-joined, where the device is joined to your on-premises Active Directory and registered with your Azure Active Directory.
+Hybrid domain-joined, where the device is joined to your on-premises Active Directory and registered with your Microsoft Entra ID.

 It doesn't support personally-owned devices.